twitter/communitynotes/documentation/contributing/writing-notes.md

 ### Note writing limit

-To keep note quality high and prevent spam, there’s a limit to the number of note proposals contributors can write in a 24 hour period.
+To keep note quality high and prevent spam, there’s a limit to the number of note proposals contributors can write in a given time period (e.g. 24 hours).

+#### Overall limit
-The limit is based on both the contributor's:
+The overall limit for a 24 hour period is based on both the contributor's:
 * [Writing Impact](./writing-and-rating-impact.md) score
 * Helpful note hit rate (defined as Writing Impact divided by total number of notes written)